kivy/kivy/doc/sources/philosophy.rst

                     That's why we try to let the GPU do as much of the work as possible, thus increasing performance considerably.

-    * **Flexible**:
+                Flexible
                     Kivy is flexible.
 This means it can be run on *a variety of different devices*, including Android powered
                     smartphones and tablets.
 We support *all major operating systems* (Windows, Linux, OS X).
-                    This also means that Kivy's fast-paced development allows it to *adapt to new technologies quickly*.
+                    Being flexible also means that Kivy's fast-paced development allows it to *adapt to new technologies quickly*.
                     More than once have we added support for new external devices and software protocols; sometimes even before they were released.
                     Lastly, Kivy is also flexible in that it is possible